Trailer Impact: ‘Bohemian Rhapsody’ Posts Highest Recall; ‘Fantastic Beasts: The Crimes of Grindelwald’ Sparks Most Interest in a Cinema View - BoxOffice Pro

 Friday, November 2

-- The film spends its first week in the top three and at #1 on the recall metric, after having only ranked as high as #6 previously.
+- The film spends its second week in the top three on the recall metric, both at #1.

-- Rami Malek stars in this biopic as frontman Freddie Mercury of the legendary 1970s/1980s rock band Queen.
+- Rami Malek stars in this biopic as frontman Freddie Mercury of the legendary ’70s/’80s rock band Queen.

 (Universal)

-- The film spends its fourth non-consecutive week in the top three on the recall metric, falling to #2 after reaching #1 last week.
+- The film spends its first week in the top three on the recall metric, previously spending two non-consecutive weeks in fourth place.

-- Jamie Lee Curtis stars in this sequel to the 1970s horror classic about a murderer who commits his crimes on October 31.
+- Benedict Cumberbatch voices the title villain who aims to ruin Christmas for everybody, in this animated version of both the Dr. Suess children’s book classic and the 2000 live action movie.

 The Nutcracker and the Four Realms